Solo (Australian soft drink): History

 Solo was first launched by Tarax in 1968, then Cadbury-Schweppes took over in 1973.
 In April 2009, Asahi acquired Cadbury-Schweppes Australia and in turn Solo.

 The drink's lemon flavour is derived from Australian pubs' traditional non-alcoholic beverage 'pub squash' or 'lemon squash', which is a drink made from a sweetened lemon concentrate and water.
 Solo is a carbonated variant of a lemon squash.

 In the past, Solo has come out with different variants of its original lemon flavour, namely a lemon lime flavour and zero sugar, which uses artificial sweetener as a substitute for sugar.

 In response to concerns associated with high sugar content, Asahi beverages and subsequently Solo signed a sugar reduction pledge in 2018.
 Solo aims to reduce its sugar content by 20% by the year 2025.

 Solo Energy, an energy drink range with guarana, caffeine and B-vitamins, was released in June 2025.
 It is available in full sugar and zero sugar versions.

 Hard Rated

 An alcoholic variant of the drink called Hard Rated contains an ABV of 4.5% or approximately 1.3 standard drinks per 375ml can.
 Launched in July 2023 as "Hard Solo", the Alcohol Beverages Advertising Code concluded in November that Carlton & United Breweries (CUB) had breached part of the code after it received complaints that the branding of the drink appealed to minors.
 Asahi Breweries, owners of CUB Premium Beverages, argued that Hard Solo cans were distinct enough from the regular variety that consumers would find it hard to confuse the two, with the Hard version sporting primarily black packaging and prominent alcoholic markings.
 Despite this, CUB announced in November 2023 that it would rename the drink to Hard Rated.
 An orange flavoured version of Hard Rated was released in August 2025.
+A Passionfruit flavoured version was further released the following year August 2026.

-As of August 2025, the Hard Rated range includes:
+As of August 2026, the Hard Rated range includes: